IbrahimEl-Shal/CatDogClassifier/README.md

 * All the images were normalized using the mean = [0.485, 0.456, 0.406] and standard deviation = [0.229, 0.224, 0.225].

 #### 2. Models
-The recommended model in the model directory called model_2 is structured by four hidden layers, with a kernel size of 5, and a feature map expanded to 128 followed by two fully connected layers.
+The model in the model directory called

+* model_1 is structured by two hidden layers, with a kernel size of 5, and a feature map 2 followed by two fully connected layers.
 The rectified-linear activation function (relu) was used over data.
 The last layer for predictions is log_softmax.

-[image5]: ./Model_1.png "model"
+[image5]: ./Model_1.png "model1"
 ![alt text][image5]

+* model_2 is structured by four hidden layers, with a kernel size of 5, and a feature map expanded to 128 followed by two fully connected layers.
+The rectified-linear activation function (relu) was used over data.
+The last layer for predictions is log_softmax.

+[image6]: ./Model_6.png "model2"
+![alt text][image6]

 ### Installations